 Given such a family history, it seemed inevitable that I would be drawn down the same path.
 I started photographing in high school, as a photojournalist for my school paper, and continued taking pictures in college, at UC Berkeley, always the designated photographer in my group of friends.
 After college, I invested in my first professional digital camera (DSLR).
 While working in the business world, I started shooting weddings as an assistant to a prominent Bay Area photographer, and quickly went on to do my own professional wedding work.

 I have over 13 years of professional wedding photography experience, and several years ago, inspired by my love for films and by amazing changes in technology, I added wedding videography to my studio offerings.

 I am drawn to light and color, and I pride myself on being able to capture ‘the decisive moment’.
 I am always seeking out or creating the best possible lighting, and I work with a wide range of professional lenses to provide diverse perspectives on the day.
 My extensive wedding experience gives me a keen sense of anticipation and understanding of how the day will flow.
 I bring positive energy to connect with and delight your guests and vendors.

-I have photographed in destinations as distant as Paris, London, Aspen, Mexico, New York, Los Angeles, North Carolina, even a wedding on a cruise ship!
+I have photographed in destinations as distant as India, Paris, London, Aspen, Mexico, New York, Los Angeles, North Carolina, even a wedding on a cruise ship!
 But, San Francisco is the city I know like the back of my hand – a city that I believe is the best photo studio in the world.
 I am an expert San Francisco City Hall wedding photographer.
 I love to explore interesting locations and themes while connecting with my couples during engagement shoots.